spookyvision/trenchcoat/README.md

 Care has been taken to keep runtime platform, language and language dialect generic.
 This means:
 - runtime: you can run `trenchcoat` on a PC, a microcontroller, or in the browser.
 - language dialect: Pixelblaze-specific JavaScript extensions are factored out and don't pollute the standard JS namespace
 - language: the virtual machine actually executing code is a language-agnostic stack machine, there just happened to be a [JavaScript parser](https://rustdoc.swc.rs/swc_ecma_parser/) lying around.
 If you want to add, say, Python syntax support, you totally can!
 I won't!
+(Pull requests are welcome, though)

 ## Limitations
 - Only a very minimal subset of JavaScript and Pixelblaze functionality is supported.
 You want `for` loops?
 Maybe in the next release…